zandarzandar/Project_1/README.md

 into your console to update your local repo.
 3. Run index.html in chrome (or your browser of choice) and make sure that there is an input, button, and a list of three items that are viewable.
-4. Once you have made changes then update the github/master repo, so I can view your code.\n
+4. Once you have made changes then update the github/master repo, so I can view your code.
-    a. " git add * "\n
+⋅⋅* " git add * "
-    b. ' git commit -m "message here" '\n
+⋅⋅* ' git commit -m "message here" '
-    c. "git push origin master"
+⋅⋅* "git push origin master"

 #Project Instructions